Jaisalmer, Rajasthan, India

 Rail: Trains run to/from Jodhpur, Jaipur, Bikaner, Ajmer, Delhi and Mumbai.

-Bus: Buses go to Jaisalmer from all Rajasthan towns and cities.
+Bus: Buses go there from all Rajasthan towns and cities.